clemyan/safe-navigation-proxy/README.md

 ### Apply

 In JavaScript, functions are first class objects and can be assigned to object properties.
-These methods can be accessed using safe navigation proxies, but working with them only using proxy get is cumbersome.
+These methods can be accessed using safe navigation proxies, but working with them only using the features above is cumbersome.
 One have to unwrap with a default implementation, call, then rewrap.

 To facilitate safely navigating to and through methods, safe navigation proxies can be called as functions to effectively perform the process outlined above.
-In particular, calling a non-nil proxy calls the contained value as a function and wraps the return value in a safe navigation proxy; and calling a nil reference return a nil reference to an empty object.
+In particular, calling a non-nil proxy calls the contained value as a function and wraps the return value in a safe navigation proxy; and calling a nil reference returns a nil reference.

 That is,

-- `$N(args)` returns `$N{{}}`
+- `$N(...args)` returns `$N{{}}`
-- `$V{value}(args)` returns `$(value(args))`
+- `$V{value}(...args)` returns `$(value(...args))`

 Note that if a non-nil proxy with a non-function value is called, the value will be called as a function, resulting in `TypeError` being thrown by default.

 ### Configuration

-While the sections above have detailed the default behavior of safe navigation proxies.
-However, their true power lies in their configurability.
+While the sections above have detailed the default behavior of safe navigation proxies, their true power lies in their configurability.

 #### `$.config(options)`